dscho/pagefind-xkcd-demo/content/comics/2012-2-20-first-post.md

   'Nuh-uh!
 We let users vote on comments and display them by number of votes.
 Everyone knows that makes it impossible for a few persistent voices to dominate the discussion.'
 img: https://imgs.xkcd.com/comics/first_post.png
 ---
+[Single panel showing a bar graph with two gray vertical bars, a dollar amount above each bar, the vertical axis on the left side with tick marks every $250,000, and the horizontal axis at the bottom with a descriptive label below each bar under the axis.
+The first bar is much taller than the second.]

+[First bar:]

+Amount: $1,500,000

-[[A bar graph with two bars.
-The first bar is much taller than the second.
-It is marked '$1,500,000', and below the x-axis, is labelled "Cost to buy an ad on every story on a major news site every day until the election.
-The second bar is much shorter, marked '$200,000', and labelled "Cost to pay five college students $20
+Label: Cost to buy an ad on every story on a major news site every day until the election

+[Second bar:]

+Amount: $200,000
-hour to camp the site 24

-7 and post the first few comments the moment a story goes up, giving you the last word in every article and creating an impression of peer consensus.]]
+Label: Cost to pay five college students $20/hour to camp the site 24/7 and post the first few comments the moment a story goes up, giving you the last word in every article and creating an impression of peer consensus

+[Caption below the panel:]

-The problem with posting comments in the order they're submitted.
+The problem with posting comments in the order they're submitted